Preparing to visit a person with dementia in a care home during coronavirus

 What does the latest guidance for care home visits say?

 The government issues guidance on care home visits in England.
-The most recent update recognises the continued risk from coronavirus to people who live in, work in and visit care homes.
+The most recent update recognises the continued risk from coronavirus to care home staff, residents and visitors.
 But it also recognises the impact on residents, including many with dementia, of not having visits for so long – especially indoor visits and close contact.

-Before the January 2021 lockdown, it was getting easier for most care homes to open to visitors safely again.
-Homes are getting more help than they were with personal protective equipment (PPE) and regular testing for residents and staff.
+Towards the end of 2020, it was getting easier for most care homes to open to visitors safely again.
+This was due to more help than they had previously with personal protective equipment (PPE) as well as increased regular testing for residents and staff.
 Infection control measures are also now well established.
-But what made visiting easier was the availability of rapid diagnostic tests (lateral flow tests) to detect coronavirus infection in family visitors.
-Now the vaccination of care home residents and staff against coronavirus provides more protection.

-The only exception is when the person is approaching end of life, when an indoor visit will be supported.
-In all cases you will need to book your visit in advance.
+In all cases, you will need to book your visit in advance.

 For more about how care homes are making decisions about opening, see our advice on keeping in touch with a person with dementia in a care home.

 The home should show you their general visiting policy.
 The home should also agree a visiting plan with you as part of the person’s individual care plan.
-The visiting plan should be person-centred – it should look at the specific risks to them from the virus, as well as the risks to their wellbeing due to not having visitors.
+The visiting plan should be person-centred – it should look at their specific risks from the virus, as well as the risks to the person’s wellbeing due to not having visitors.